Native Americans and reservation inequality: Access to food

 Near many Indian reservations, the access to healthy food can be a big challenge.
 Areas surrounding many reservations are large food deserts, which are defined as communities without ready access to healthy and affordable food.
 Food deserts shift the consumer focus of eating healthier food to just merely securing enough food to feed individuals.
 The geographical isolation of many reservations create logistical and cost challenges, limiting people's ability to access affordable nutritious food because they live far from large grocery stores.
 Many reservations also do not have adequate transportation in and out, so that increases the difficulty of being able to go to grocery stores in the area.
 In some studies, researchers have found that rural residence was positively associated with food insecurity for American Indian households without children.
 In addition, American Indians had significantly higher levels of food insecurity than the rest of the population, even after controlling for a wide range of demographic and socioeconomic characteristics.
 In order to combat the issue of food insecurity in Native American communities, a sub-set of the food stamp program, known as the Food Distribution Program on Indian Reservations, or FDPIR, was started.
 The program provides culturally appropriate food to Native American communities.
 The logistical reality of the program is that it is a delivery system.
 The USDA purchases and ships FDPIR foods to the corresponding state agencies based on their orders from a list of available foods.
 These administering agencies store and distribute the food, determine applicant eligibility, and provide nutrition education to recipients.
 USDA provides the administering agencies with funds for program administrative costs.
 Individuals are eligible for the program if they 'qualify as American Indian or non-Indian households that reside on a reservation.
-You could also quality if you belong to a household in approved areas near a reservation or in Oklahoma that contain at least one person who is a member of a federally-recognized tribe.
+You could also qualify if you belong to a household in approved areas near a reservation or in Oklahoma that contain at least one person who is a member of a federally-recognized tribe.